PartialVolume/shredos.x86_64/README.md

 	linux /boot/shredos console=tty3 loglevel=3 loadkeys=uk
 }
 ```
-## Reading and saving nwipes log files
+## Reading and saving nwipes log files - via USB (manually) or ftp (manually & automatically)
 The nwipe that is automatically launched in the first virtual terminal ALT-F1, creates a log file that contains the details of the wipe/s and a summary table that shows successfull erasure or failure.
 The file is time stamped within it's name.
 A new timestamped log file is created each time nwipe is started.
 The files can be found in the / directory.
 A example being nwipe_log_20200418-084910.txt.
-As currently, shredos does not have persistent storage, if you want to keep these files between reboots of shredos, you will need to manually copy them to the USB stick as follows:
+As currently, shredos does not have persistent storage, if you want to keep these files between reboots of shredos, you will need to manually copy them to the USB stick or send to a ftp server on your local area network.
+Both methods are described below starting with manually writing to a USB storage device.
+This is then followed by setting up grub.cfg to auto transfer the nwipe log files to a ftp server.

+### Transferring nwipe log files to a USB storage device
 1. Locate the device name of your USB stick from it's model & size.

 For Linux: If the | character isn't displayed properly use loadkeys fr etc to select the correct keyboard if not US qwerty prior to running this pipe command.